Home Decor Articles Timeless Home Decor Trends: Interior & Outdoor Design Ideas

 Low-Maintenance Grass

-The environmental impact of watering lawns seems to have impacted the way people imagine their lawns.
+The environmental impact of watering lawns seems to have affected how people imagine their lawns.
 Landscapers see a shift from traditional grass installations to lawn alternatives, like turfgrass mixes that don’t need to be mowed or other mixes that don’t need frequent watering.
-It seems that people are trading maintenance time for time to enjoy their outdoor areas truly.
+It appears that people are trading maintenance time for time to truly enjoy their outdoor areas.

 Fully-Functional Outdoor Living